Terms and Conditions

 Lockers are for day-use only and may not be used to store personal belongings overnight.
 Regatta Point strongly advises against bringing valuables such as watches, jewelry, or large sums of cash to the facility.
 Additionally, valuables should never be left in plain sight inside your vehicle, and you should always ensure your vehicle is securely locked.

 All participants are required to submit a completed and up-to-date application prior to the start of their program at Regatta Point Community Sailing.
 When registering online, the application will be processed automatically as part of the registration process.
 For those registering over the phone or in person, a paper application may be completed instead.
 Paper copies are available upon request at the office.
-It is the participant’s responsibility to ensure that all information provided on the application is accurate and current at the time of submission.

 The participant acknowledges that they have reviewed the current weather and water conditions and understand the risks associated with the planned activity.
 The participant confirms that they are comfortable floating or swimming in open water and understands that if they are not confident in their ability to do so, they should not participate in boating activities.
 This decision is left to the participant’s discretion.